ARC (processor): History

 The ARC concept was developed initially within Argonaut Games through a series of 3D pipeline development projects starting with the Super FX chip for the Super Nintendo Entertainment System.

 In 1995, Argonaut was split into Argonaut Technologies Limited (ATL), which had a variety of technology projects, and Argonaut Software Limited (ASL).

 At the start of 1996, the General Manager of Argonaut, John Edelson, started reducing ATL projects such as BRender and motion capture and investing in the development of the ARC concept.
 In September 1996 Rick Clucas decided that the value of the ARC processor was in other people using it rather than Argonaut doing projects using it and asked Bob Terwilliger to join as CEO; Rick Clucas then took on the role of CTO.

 In 1997, following investment by Apax Partners, ATL became ARC International and fully independent from Argonaut Games.
 Before their initial public offering on the London Stock Exchange, underwritten by Goldman Sachs and five other investment banks, three related technology companies were acquired: MetaWare in Santa Cruz, California (development and modeling software), VAutomation in Nashua, New Hampshire (peripheral semiconductor IP), and Precise Software in Nepean, Ontario (RTOS).

 In 2009, ARC International was acquired by Virage Logic.
 In 2010, Virage was acquired by Synopsys, and ARC processors became part of the Synopsys DesignWare series.

 In April 2020 Synopsys released the ARCv3 ISA with 64-bit support.

 In November 2023, Synopsys released the RISC-V compatible ARC-V processor IP as an extension of its ARC product line.

+In January 2026, Synopsys announced that it was selling its processor IP business, including its ARC product line, to GlobalFoundries.